 (1) Enjoy seasonal tourism festivals – The Gujarat government organizes seasonal festivals to promote tourism in Saputara.
-The Monsoon Festival is on now (August 16-Sept 21 in 2016) and features local food, boat races, handicrafts exhibition as well as cultural programs.
+The Monsoon Festival is on now (August 12-Sept 10 in 2018) and features local food, boat races, handicrafts exhibition as well as cultural programs.

-The Paragliding Festival takes place during November to January and you can check its dates for 2016-17 online later (they’re not showing up at the moment).
+The Paragliding Festival takes place during November to January.
+The 2018 dates are November 1, 2018 to January 31, 2019.
 Besides, the Dang Darbar Fair is held each year, usually in March before the Holi festival, to celebrate the culture of tribes living in the Dang area.

 (2) Experience the Saputara Adventure Park – The Park has activities like ziplining, zorbing, paragliding, valley crossing, ground and high rope obstacles, tree walks, trekking, archery and natural rock climbing.
 Certain activities are seasonal.